Updated: May 12

 Here's my guide to removing stamps from paper:

-- Take a bowl e.g. 1 litre pyrex or a large plastic salad bowl.
+- Take a bowl e.g. 1 litre pyrex or a large salad bowl or an old plastic ice cream tub (recyling, stamp style!)

 - Fill it with hot water, not scalding but hotter than warm.
 The warmer the water, the quicker the process.
 Don't worry, the stamps will be OK.
 Some have been on an epic journey around the world, over seas and mountains, along dusty roads, have passed through many hands, have even been licked... they probably need a good bath.